shantanup018/shantanup018/README.md

 - 👋 Hi, I’m Shantanu
-- 👀 I’m interested in Web Development
 - 🌱 I’m MERN stack developer
+- 👀 I’m interested in Web Development and DSA
-- 💞️ I’m looking to make a website for students for coding!
+- 💞️ I’m looking to make a website for students of coding tips and tricks to make coding easy !
-- 📫 How to reach me:- pawarshantanu4318@gmail.com
+- 📫 How to reach me:- pawarshantanu4318@gmail.com / Phone:- 8080684580

 <!---